-Ineichen Auctioneers have been selling watches and jewellery ever since its founding in 1973, delighting collectors and experts alike with exquisite and delicate objects from all eras of watchmaking and goldsmithery.
+Ineichen Auctioneers has been selling watches and jewellery ever since its founding in 1973, continuing to delight collectors and experts alike with exquisite and delicate objects from every era of watchmaking and goldsmithery.

-Ineichen Auctioneers was established in 1973 in Zurich to hold auctions for antique toys, helvetica, drawings, militaria, scientific instruments, books, carpets, and antique valuable papers.
-As most of the auctions of those times, Ineichen Auctioneers started off as a family business, operating for a close circle of experts and friends.
+Ineichen Auctioneers was established in Zurich in 1973 to hold auctions for antique toys, helvetica, drawings, militaria, scientific instruments, books, carpets, and valuable antique papers.
+Just like most auction houses of the time, Ineichen Auctioneers started off as a family business, operating for a close circle of experts and friends.

-Peter A. Ineichen, who founded the house, was mostly interested in the history of chronometry and began to specialize in watches and clocks.
-As the oldest auction house with a focus on watches in Switzerland, Ineichen Auctioneers has established itself as an important player in the field, even internationally.
+Peter A. Ineichen, founder of the house, was mostly interested in the history of chronometry and began to specialize in watches and clocks.
+As the oldest auction house with a focus on watches in Switzerland, Ineichen Auctioneers has established itself as an important player in the field, both domestically and internationally.

 First years, first results

 Prices for watches began to soar in the 1970s.
-Through this time, Ineichen Auctioneers continuously worked with collectors to ensure a steady flow of new pieces.
-Within the first 5 years of existence, the auction house has set 4 world records on sales of the watches, in 1975 and 1977 with two pieces sold at record prices each.
-In 1975, only two years after it was founded, Ineichen Auctioneers were entrusted with the world renown collection of the Hellmut Kienzle watch museum.
+Ineichen Auctioneers continuously worked with collectors to ensure a steady flow of new pieces.
+Within the first 5 years of its existence, the auction house set 4 world records for watch sales.
+In 1975 and 1977, two auctions each saw two pieces sold at record prices, while in 1975, just two years after it had been founded, Ineichen Auctioneers was entrusted with the world-renowned collection of the Hellmut Kienzle watch museum.

-Back in the 1970s it wasn’t common to hold auctions dedicated exclusively to watches, and Peter Ineichen introduced a new concept when he started dedicating his sales solely to horology.
+Back in the 1970s, it wasn’t common to hold auctions dedicated exclusively to watches.
+Peter Ineichen introduced a new concept when he started dedicating his sales solely to horology.

-Ineichen played a vital role in ensuring a successful sale of another extremely rare and exquisite pocket watch called “Montre garde-temps à tourbillon No.1918”, created by Abraham-Louis Breguet.
+Ineichen played a vital role in ensuring the successful sale of another extremely rare and exquisite pocket watch, the “Montre garde-temps à tourbillon No.1918”, created by Abraham-Louis Breguet.

 The famous Parisian watchmaker and inventor patented his revolutionary piece of mechanics – the tourbillon – in 1801.
-Between 1805 and 1826 Breguet sold only 35 watches equipped with tourbillon regulator, one of which was the abovementioned piece “No.1918”, originally sold to Count Archinto of Milan in 1822.
-On the auction held in 1978, Ineichen sold this timepiece at a sensational price of CHF 500,000.
+Between 1805 and 1826, Breguet sold just 35 watches equipped with his tourbillon regulator, one of which was the aforementioned piece “No.1918”.
+This was originally sold to Count Archinto of Milan in 1822.
+At an auction held in 1978, Ineichen sold this timepiece for the sensational price of 500,000 CHF.

-In 1977, Ineichen Auctioneers moved its business to new premises on C.F.-Meyerstrasse opposite quaint Belvoir-Park in Zurich, which allowed for regular conferences with art experts and friends.
+In 1977, Ineichen Auctioneers moved its business to new premises on C.F.
+Meyerstrasse, opposite Zurich’s quaint Belvoir Park.
+This move allowed for regular conferences with art experts and friends.

 Growing stronger in hard times

 The boom years came to a halt in the mid-1980s, causing the Swiss watch industry to struggle and contract.
-A further downturn could be averted by investing in mass production, which eventually lead the interest in luxury watches to flourish again.
+A further downturn was averted by investing in mass production, which eventually lead to interest in luxury watches flourishing again.

-Ten years after its last move, Ineichen Auctioneers relocated to Badenerstrasse in 1987 and began holding auctions in the Casino across the street, with a focus on watches, jewellery and antique toys from 1996 on.
+Ten years after its last move, in 1987 Ineichen Auctioneers relocated to Badenerstrasse.
+They began to hold auctions in the Casino across the street, with a focus on watches, jewellery and antique toys from 1996 onwards.
 Exclusive wristwatches, such as Paul Newman Rolexes, panda dial Tag-Heuer Carreras or Nautilus Patek Philippes, were sold to an international audience.

-The relocation to Stadthausquai, in the heart of Zurich, gave an opportunity to run a retail business in conjunction with existing auction business in watches.
+The relocation to Stadthausquai, in the heart of Zurich, gave them the opportunity to run a retail arm in conjunction with their existing auction business.

 New times - new challenges

-In the middle of 1990s, Peter A. Ineichen gave the board of the auction house to his son Frank.
+In the mid-1990s, Peter A. Ineichen control of the auction house to his son Frank.

 In the 2000s, despite a strong boom in wristwatches from the top brands, the auction house stayed traditional and continued to deal mainly with antique and vintage watches.
-Since the beginning of 2010, the rapid development of online retailing and advertising began, but Ineichen Auctioneers remained conservatively devoted to their customers.
-To adjust to a new business model new management overtook the operational part of the business in 2017, remained consulted by Frank Ineichen.
+The beginning of 2010 saw the rapid development of online retailing and advertising, but Ineichen Auctioneers remained conservatively devoted to their customers.
+To adjust to a new business model, new management took over the operational part of the business in 2017, with Frank Ineichen remaining a consultant.

 A change for the best

-Starting from the end of 2017 the full transformation of both the design of the premises, storefronts, etc., and the technical equipment of the auction house began.
-The new team of professionals adjustable to the new conditions was gathered.
+Starting from the end of 2017, a full transformation of both the design of the premises, including the shopfronts, and the technical equipment of the auction house began.
+A new team of professionals perfect for the new conditions was gathered.

 2018 was a transitional year and required considerable efforts to restructure the business model.
 The auction house began to work with independent watchmakers and sell used watches in its stores.
-This year Ineichen Zurich held 3 auctions (including jewelry).
+That year, Ineichen Zurich held 3 auctions (including jewellery).

-In 2019, additional investments were attracted in the development of new IT infrastructure, the approach to photographing goods and its presentation to potential buyers was redesigned, additionally, serious budgets were invested in online advertising.
-All this has resulted in sales growth of more than 5 times compared to 2018.
+In 2019, additional investments were attracted for the development of a new IT infrastructure, while the photographing of goods and their presentation to potential buyers was redesigned.
+Additionally, serious sums were invested in online advertising.
+All this resulted in sales growth of more than 5 times compared to 2018.

-In 2020, the first stage of IT infrastructure was launched.
-The number of personnel was increased several times, with a specific focus on the online marketing team.
-These adjustments allowed to hold the most successful auction in sales in the last 40 years.
+In 2020, the first stage of the new IT infrastructure was launched.
+The number of employees was increased several times, with a specific focus on the online marketing team.
+These adjustments allowed them to hold their most successful auction in terms of sales in the last 40 years.

-In 2021, the auction house is launching its own online store, starts the in-house online bidding platform, and realizes the first sale through it.
+Meanwhile, 2021 saw the auction house launch its own online store, start its own in-house online bidding platform, and complete its first sale through it.

-On the May 22nd auction, the previous record by sales volumes was broken.
-Additionally, this auction was marked by the sale of the most expensive NFT token from the watchmaker in history.
+At the May 22nd auction, the previous record by sales volume was broken.
+This auction was also marked by the sale of the most expensive NFT token from a watchmaker in history.

-November auctions have cumulated more than twice the result of the May record, proving that Ineichen has stepped on the path of continuous and rapid growth.
+The November auctions more than doubled the result of the May record, proving that Ineichen is on a path of continuous and rapid growth.

-2021 became another milestone in the auction's history, with the new concept for auctions to be introduced.
-Moving from large semi-annual auctions with over 200 pieces, the focus is given to "special" auctions.
+Another milestone in the history of the auction house was achieved in 2021, with a new concept for auctions being introduced.
+Moving from large semi-annual auctions with over 200 pieces, focus has been given to "special" auctions.
 These auctions feature highly outstanding lots in amounts of no more than 50 per auction.
-Each auction has its own theme uniting all the items allocated to it.
+Each auction has its own theme, uniting all the items allocated to it.

-Taking over the business the new management is determined to continue the tradition of family Ineichen, while simultaneously adapting to the new circumstances and complexities of the global market.
-This responsive and flexible business adjustment, keeps Ineichen interesting for long-time consumers, while also being interesting for new buyers.
+Having taken over the business, the new management is determined to continue the tradition of the Ineichen family while simultaneously adapting to the new circumstances and complexities of the global market.
+This responsive and flexible business adjustment keeps Ineichen interesting for both long-time consumers and new buyers.